affanhamid/pyautograd/pyautograd/README.md

 # Autograd

-Autograd is an auto-differentiation library for scalars, designed to facilitate the implementation of machine learning models.
+Autograd is an auto-differentiation library for scalars and tensors, designed to facilitate the implementation of machine learning models.
 It provides a simple interface for defining and training neural networks using automatic differentiation.

 ## Features